2020 is, without doubt, the year of natural appreciation.

 When it comes to finding calm and relaxation, there is no one-size-fits-all solution – it differs from person to person.
 It is important to find a place that suits you.

-However, anywhere with trees seems to be a good place to start, given that recent (such as this one) found that short-term effects of “green exercise” help to alleviate symptoms of anxiety somewhat impressively.
+However, anywhere with trees seems to be a good place to start, given that recent studies (such as this one) found that short-term effects of “green exercise” help to alleviate symptoms of anxiety somewhat impressively.

 Contrary to its misleading name, you can forest-bathe anywhere in the world – wherever there are trees; no forest necessary.
 Even the most built-up cities in the world boast some greenery – now all you need to do, is meander around in it.